Skip to content

 Can I Pray to Saint Joseph for Exam Success?

 Many people ask about praying to Saint Joseph or other saints for help with exams.
-Here’s what I know: Saint Joseph was a faithful, hardworking guy who followed God’s direction.
+Here’s the thing: Saint Joseph was a faithful, hardworking guy who followed God’s direction.
 That’s inspiring!
-But when it comes to prayer, the Bible is pretty clear that we can talk directly to God through Jesus.
+But when it comes to prayer, the Bible is clear that we can talk directly to God through Jesus.
+You don’t need a middleman.
+Jesus already bridged that gap.

 For there is one God, and there is one mediator between God and men, the man Christ Jesus.